Sacha-Gonzalez-DeMuer/GPP_MonteCarloSearchTree/README.md

 When our simulation is done running we propagate the result back up the tree until we reach the root node.
 We increment the win and visit counter of every node along the way.
 Which will be used by UCB on the next iteration.

-During backpropagation it is imporant to only increment the win counter on nodes where it is our turn to play, since we want to explore nodes that are winning for us and not for the opponent.
+During backpropagation it is important to only increment the win counter on nodes where it is our turn to play, since we want to explore nodes that are winning for us and not for the opponent.
 If we were to increment the win counter for the opponent's wins too, the algorithm will be inclined to take actions that lead to these opponent's turn states, which are not beneficial to our agent.